manojupadhya11/ultimate-linux-guide/02-folder-structure/file-structure.md

-##🗂️ Linux Directory Structure (Rooted at /)
+## 🗂️ Linux Directory Structure (Rooted at /)
 At the top of the Linux filesystem is the root directory: /

 Everything in Linux starts from / — even drives, devices, and temporary files.

 ## 🔧 System and Boot Directories
 Directory	Purpose
-/bin	Essential user binaries (e.g. ls, cp, mv) used in single-user mode /sbin	System binaries (e.g. fsck, reboot, iptables) used by root or services /boot	Files needed for booting Linux, like the kernel (vmlinuz) and GRUB /lib, /lib64	Shared libraries needed by binaries in /bin and /sbin
+/bin	Essential user binaries (e.g. ls, cp, mv) used in single-user mode.

+/sbin	System binaries (e.g. fsck, reboot, iptables) used by root or services.

+/boot	Files needed for booting Linux, like the kernel (vmlinuz) and GRUB

+/lib, /lib64	Shared libraries needed by binaries in /bin and /sbin

 ## 👤 User and Configuration Directories